Burghfield: Watercourses

 The parish is largely bounded by rivers, brooks and streams.
 The Clayhill Brook partially forms its Northwestern border with Sulhamstead.
 This brook travels north and north-east to eventually join the River Kennet and Kennet and Avon Canal near to Burghfield Mill, to the West of Burghfield Bridge.
 The stream The Teg gently winds its way through the heart of Burghfield Common.
 Its source is close to the Willink school and much interesting wildlife can be found along its length.
 The Teg winds Northeast and then East to join Foudry Brook, a tributary of the River Kennet and Kennet and Avon Canal, just South of Reading.

 The Burghfield Brook forms Burghfield's southern border with Wokefield and Grazeley; a notable feature of this watercourse is Pullens Pond, formed where this brook is damned by a forest access road within Wokefield Common.
 To the East of this area the brook continues into a small valley, referred to as Burghfield Slade, which contains a larger reservoir of water.
 Burghfield Brook then continues to the Northeast, and in turn feeds into Foudry Brook, just South of the Teg.
 Burghfields Eastern boundary is just east of the railway line, near Smallmead, running south from Reading.
 The northern boundary with Theale and the Southcote area of Reading is formed by the Holy Brook and the Draper's Osier Bed Stream.

-To the north lies Sheffield Bottom and the River Kennet and Kennet and Avon Canal, which run through the very north of the parish and are, today, surrounded by vast flooded gravel pits where there is much wildlife and where fishing, sailing and other water sports are popular pastimes.
+To the north lie Sheffield Bottom, the River Kennet and the Kennet and Avon Canal, which run through the very north of the parish and are, today, surrounded by vast flooded gravel pits where there is much wildlife and where fishing, sailing and other watersports are popular pastimes.
 The Kennet and Avon Canal is crossed by road in two places near the northern borders of the parish, firstly at Burghfield Bridge, being a stone built road bridge, and secondly at Sheffield Bottom by a swing type canal bridge and a stone built road bridge.
 The road crossings at both are very narrow and are controlled by traffic lights.
 This excludes smaller footbridges, and the much later M4 motorway crossing of the Kennet and Avon Canal.

 Hosehill Lake

 In Sheffield Bottom, Hosehill Lake, a flooded gravel pit falling also within Sulhamstead parish, is listed as a nature reserve, and is managed by Berkshire, Buckinghamshire and Oxfordshire Wildlife Trust alongside the Theale Area Bird Conservation Group.
 The lake is bounded by a footpath, of approximately one mile, with several seating and bird viewing areas.
-The main entrance to the reserve is opposite the Fox and Hounds Pub, Sunnyside, on Station Road, Sheffield Bottom (Theale).
+The main entrance to the reserve is opposite the Fox and Hounds pub, Sunnyside, on Station Road, Sheffield Bottom (Theale).
 The site is important for its wildlife and habitats.
 It hosts a wide variety of water fowl in the winter, and nightingales join the butterflies and dragonflies in the spring.